getcarina/getcarina.com/_tutorials/2016-04-05-public-key-infrastructure.md

 is the Certificate Authority.
 After that we'll create a server cert + key followed by a client cert + key.

-To make this simpler, we'll be using the `cloudpipe/keymaster` image, though you can run the OpenSSL commands within keymaster's scripts directly.
+To make this simpler, we'll be using the [`cloudpipe/keymaster`](https://github.com/cloudpipe/keymaster) image, though you can run the OpenSSL commands within keymaster's scripts directly. [keymaster](https://github.com/cloudpipe/keymaster) is a series of OpenSSL convenience scripts wrapped up in a Docker container for ease of use.
+It helps you create a certificate authority as well as signed keypairs.

 We're going to be writing certificates to a local directory, so you'll want to use your local Docker client.
 Make sure your `$DOCKER_HOST` is running locally and then we can kick this off.
 We need a place to store certificates and we'll